J-Wass/LeBot/README.md

 generate a new one.
 Once the config.txt has been loaded, close the cmd prompt, and open config.txt.
 Editing config.txt is very simple.

-###There are directions right in the file itself.
+###There are directions directly in the file itself.
 Here are config.txt's contents:

 ORDER OF CONFIG: Owner, Bot Name, Password (optional), Channel <br />
 Owner <br />